Environment variables

 Supported environment variables

-The following table lists the environment variables supported by Langflow.
+The following tables list the environment variables supported by Langflow.

 Variable | Format | Default | Description |